ckyeungac/3xcomtw_socket_crawler/README.md

 ## Todo

-- Fix the boken pipeline happen when the web socket close in new trade day.
+- Terminate the multiprocessing process when the websocket's connection is close.
-  - Potential solutions:
-    - Recreate a websocket application after disconnection.
-(Implemented now.)
-    - Use cron to schedule the crawler.
 - Continous integration and deployment of the crawler
   - How can we keep crawl the data without duplication or missing during deployment?
   - How can we update the trade data when we implement new measurements?
-- Run the crawler in background with an easy way to stop the process.
+- Better software engineering job on saving the trade data and updating the OHLC record.

 ## How to run